Overview (latest)

 The Prefer

-request header MAY be used by clients for resource representation negotiation.
+request header MAY be used by clients to negotiate the format or content of the resource representation in the response.

-See more details on representation details negotiation section.
+For more information, see the representation details negotiation section.

 The ETag